adityamertia/docs/articles/jwt.md

 You can read more on these algorithms [here](https://auth0.com/blog/2015/12/17/json-web-token-signing-algorithms-overview/).

-At Auth0 we rely heavily on the fetures of JWTs.
+At Auth0 we rely heavily on the features of JWTs.
 All of our APIs handle authentication and authorization through JWTs.
 For instance, our Lock library returns a JWT that you can store client side and use for future requests to your own APIs.
 Thanks to JWS and JWE, the contents of the client-side JWTs are safe.

 You can set the JWT Signature Algorithm you want to use for your app using the [Management Dashboard](${uiURL}/#/).
 Navigate to your application and click on _Settings > Show Advanced Settings > OAuth_.
 The _JsonWebToken Signature Algorithm_ field offers two choices:
 - `HS256`: JWT will be signed with your client secret.